 Tools for Advocating on Campus

 Pro-Israel advocacy is a particularly challenging task in today’s college and university campus environment.
-Many high profile academics, charismatic speakers, and influential student leaders have presented the Israeli-Palestinian situation in a one-sided manner, blaming the conflict on Israel and largely ignoring Palestinian terrorism and violence.
+Many high profile academics, charismatic speakers, and influential student leaders present the Israeli-Palestinian situation in a one-sided manner, blaming the conflict on Israel and largely ignoring Palestinian responsibilities.

 THE ANTI-ISRAEL CAMPAIGN ON CAMPUS